Haroon-jutt-780/Python-Projects/UAF Latest News Scraper/README.md

 # 📰 UAF News Web Scraper

-A high-performance, robust Python web scraper built with **Playwright** and **BeautifulSoup4** to extract the latest official news announcements, headlines, timestamps, event locations, and detail links from the **University of Agriculture, Faisalabad (UAF)** news portal.
+A high-performance, interactive Python web scraper built with **Playwright** and **BeautifulSoup4** to extract the latest official news announcements, headlines, timestamps, event locations, and detail links from the **University of Agriculture, Faisalabad (UAF)** news portal.

 ---

 ## 🚀 Key Features

-* **Configurable Scraping Limit:** Easily adjust the `MAX_NEWS_ITEMS` constant at the top of the script to scrape any desired number of news articles.
+* **Interactive CLI Interface:** Dynamically prompts the user at runtime for the exact number of news articles to scrape, complete with input validation and error handling.
+* **Smart Latency Reduction:** Initiates initial page loading in the background while waiting for user input to speed up execution.
+* **Guaranteed Resource Cleanup:** Engineered with `try...finally` blocks to guarantee Chromium browser processes close cleanly without memory leaks—even if canceled with `Ctrl + C`.
 * **Dual-Phase Extraction Strategy:** Scrapes listing card metadata (time, location) from the main catalog page and seamlessly combines it with full, non-truncated headlines and dates from individual detail pages.
-* **Defensive Scraping Architecture:** Features element existence checks, fallback selector chains, and dynamic URL assembly using `urljoin` to prevent crashes from missing DOM elements or broken links.
-* **Structured CLI Presentation:** Formats multi-line headlines using Python's native `textwrap` module, complete with section dividers and emojis for a polished, readable terminal user interface.
+* **Structured UI Presentation:** Automatically manages terminal screens and formats multi-line headlines using Python's native `textwrap` module for a polished CLI interface.
-* **Headless Automation:** Powered by Playwright Chromium running in headless mode for fast, modern JavaScript-enabled page rendering.

 ---